A first look into the carbon footprint of federated learning: Introduction

-Fortunately, alternatives to datacenter based DL (and other forms of machine learning) are emerging.
+Decentralized alternatives to a data center-based DL and other forms of machine learning are emerging.
 Among these, the most prominent to date is \textit{Federated Learning (FL)}, first formalized by \citet{pmlr-v54-mcmahan17a}.
-Under FL, training of models primarily occurs in a distributed scenario, either across a large number of personal devices, such as smartphones (\emph{cross-device}); or across a small number of institutions that cannot share data among themselves, such as private hospitals (\emph{cross-silo}).
-Devices collaboratively learn a global model but do so without uploading to a datacenter any of the locally stored raw sensitive data, and a server aggregates all local models following a strategy such as FedAVG \citep{mcmahan2017federated,kairouz2019advances,konevcny2015federated}.
+Under FL, training of models primarily occurs in a distributed scenario, either across a large number of personal devices (\emph{cross-device}), such as smartphones; or across a small number of institutions that cannot share data among themselves (\emph{cross-silo}), such as private hospitals.
+Devices collaboratively learn a global model but do so without uploading to a data center any of the locally stored sensitive data.
+Then they send the locally trained models to a central server, where models get aggregated following a strategy such as FedAVG \citep{mcmahan2017federated,kairouz2019advances,konevcny2015federated}.
 While FL is still a maturing technology, it is already being used by millions of users on a daily basis; for example, Google uses FL to train models for: predictive keyboard, device setting recommendation, and hot keyword personalization on phones \citep{mcmahan2017federated}.

-FL was first conceived to address the privacy concerns about sending private data to centralized data processing.
-While FL does address these privacy shortcomings by keeping data local, we currently have little understanding of its impact on carbon emissions.
-This is a worrying situation, given the increasing interest in FL.
-Therefore, the environmental consequences of FL need to be assessed before vast systems were deployed and became an everyday part of life.

-This paper addresses this looming gap in the literature.
-Whereas our still nascent understanding of the environmental impact of machine learning is isolated to datacenters -- we advance this situation by considering specifically FL.
-Existing results \citep{lacoste2019quantifying, anthony2020carbontracker} propose approaches that consider CO$_2$e emissions only under centralized training assumptions.
-None of these tools generalize to FL which this work aims to provide: a methodology to properly estimate CO$_2$e emissions related to FL.

-The scientific contributions of this work are as follows: \begin{itemize} \item \textbf{Analytical Carbon Footprint Model for FL. } We provide a \textit{first-of-its-kind} quantitative CO$_2$e emissions estimation method for FL (Section \ref{sec:datacentre}), including emissions resulting from both hardware training and communication between server and clients.

-\item \textbf{Extensive Experiments.} Carbon sensitivity analysis is conducted with this method on real FL hardwares under different settings, strategies, and tasks (Section \ref{sec:exp}).
-We demonstrate that CO$_2$e emissions depend on a wide range of hyper-parameters, and emissions from communication between clients and server can range from $0.4\%$ of total emissions to more than $95\%$.
-We also show that by considering more efficient strategies, we can reduce CO$_2$e emissions up to $60\%$. \item \textbf{Analysis and Roadmap towards Carbon-friendly FL. } We provide a comprehensive analysis and discussion of the results to highlight the challenges and future research directions to develop environmentally-friendly federated learning (Section \ref{sec:analysis}). \end{itemize}